irfancuambe/IrfanCuambe/README.md

 - 👋 Hi, I’m @IrfanCuambe
 - 👀 I’m interested in Technology.
-- 🌱 I’m currently leaning Informatics Curse
+- 🌱 I’m currently leaning Informatics
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---